Recovering the Lost World,

 18 months of 20 days (18 x 20 = 360) (13 year cycle)

-819 days rotated against 4 Primary Directions
+819 days rotated against four cardinal directions

 9 Lords of the Night

-The Haab revised and the Long Count
+The Haab Revised and the Long Count

 After 747 BC the year changed to 365 and 1/4 days.
 The Olmec correction, like almost everywhere else in the world, was to add 5 unnamed days at the end of the year.
-For the Olmecs this was a 19th short 'month' of five days, called "the sleep of the year."
+For the Olmecs this was a 19th short "month" Uayeb of five days, called "the sleep of the year."
 Actually this would shift the year one day backwards in the solar year every 4 years, for it did not account for the quarter day left over.
 The revised calendar in Peru actually added a leap day every four years.
 Mesoamerica through Classical times did not, with the exception of the Zapotecs at Monte Alban (after about 400 or 200 BC).

-In 747 BC the Olmec also started to count days, perhaps to recalculate the length of the year after the Earth shock of 747 BC and the change in the night-time skies.
-This is known as the "Long Count" which was carried into the future without a single interruption for the next 1600 years, but mainly used by the Maya until about AD 900.
-The count started on February 28 of 747 BC (actually the Julian year of -748) with all measures set to zero -- zero days (Kins), zero months of 20 days (Uinals), zero years of 360 days (Tuns), and zero 'double-decades' of 20 Tun years (Katuns).
-In our notation of these Katuns, Tuns, Uinals, and Kins, the Long Count is rendered as 0.0.0.0.
-February 28, -748 is two days later than the date of the start of the Babylonian "Era of Nabonassar," and the same calendar day after which the Romans restarted the year since the 8th century BC.
+In 747 BC the Olmec also started to count days, perhaps to recalculate the length of the year after the Earth shock of 747 BC.
+This is known as the "Long Count" which was carried into the future without interruption for the next 2700 years, but was mainly used by the Maya until about AD 900.
+The count started on February 28 of 747 BC (actually the Julian year of -748) with all measures set to zero -- zero days (Kins), zero months of 20 days (Uinals), zero "double-decades" of 20 Tun years (Katuns), and zero years of 360 days (Tuns).
+In our notation of these Katuns, Tuns, Uinals, and Kins, the Long Count is rendered as 0.0.0.0 February 28, -748.

-A larger unit, called a "Baktun", consisting of 20 "Katuns," (400 Tun years of 360 days) was added at the same time or at a later date.
+A larger unit, called a "Baktun," consisting of 20 "Katuns," (400 Tun years of 360 days) was added at the same time or at a later date.
 A starting "Baktun" value of "6" was assigned to February 28 of 747 BC.
 The official Long Count date for February 28 -748 (using our dotted notation) thus reads "6.0.0.0.0 11-Ahau 8-Uo," where "11-Ahau" and "8-Uo" are the day names in the rotating Tzolkin and Haab calendars.
 (This is based on the August 11 correlation of Thompson.)
-The odd day-names, both located in the middle of the Tzolkin and Haab calendars, confirm that the Tzolkin and Haab years were already rotating simultaneously before this time.
+The odd day-names, both located in the middle of the Tzolkin and Haab calendars, confirm that the Tzolkin and Haab were already rotating simultaneously before this time.

 The intercalated 5 days were added probably as soon as the first one of the longer years was about to pass.
-The traditional use of the Haab in the Classical era adds the extra five days after the twentieth month, Cumku.
+The traditional use of the Haab in the Classical era adds the extra five days after the 18th month, Cumku.
 In fact it was added at the end of the first new longer year, as can be confirmed from the current usage by the Chiapas (see below).
-Otherwise there would not have been the amazing simultaneous coincidence with the start of the Era of Nabonasser.
+Otherwise there would not have been the amazing simultaneous coincidence with the start of the Era of Nabonassar.

 Verification that the 5 days were added after only one of the old years had lapsed, comes from the practices of contemporary upland Maya in Chiapas, Mexico, who retain a form of the Haab calendar today.
 The contemporary Haab calendar, in this instance, starts directly after Christmas, that is, a few days after the winter solstice.
 No accounting is made of the fact that the calendar will slip backwards against the Gregorian calendar.
 Somehow an extra day is added every four years.

 The year starts with a Haab month which, from its name, is the equivalent to the ninth month of the older Haab of antiquity, and continues in sync with the Haab of antiquity.
 The second month of the contemporary calendar is the 10th month of the old Haab, etc. There is one exception.
 The intercalated 5 days are placed after the third month (of 20 days), not after the last month.
 The third month of 20 days ends on February 24.
-The intercalated days start on February 25 and conclude on the day after February 28. [note 11]
+The intercalated days start on February 25 and conclude on the day after February 28. [note 10]

-That the Long Count was started in 747 BC is apparent from the fact that 6.0.0.0.0 of the Long Count falls on February 28, 747 BC, but also from the fact that this date completes a Katun 11.
+That the Long Count was started in 747 BC is apparent also from the fact that 6.0.0.0.0 of the Long Count falls on February 28, 747 BC, but also from the fact that this date completes a Katun 11.
 Katuns are named after the last Tzolkin day of a Katun; in this case the day 11-Ahau.
-This last is significant when we know from the 16th century AD Maya "Chilam Balam" that all of pre-history always was assigned to Katun 11-Ahau.
+This last is significant when we know from the 16th century AD Maya Chilam Balam that all of pre-history always was assigned to Katun 11-Ahau.

-What does not work in this retrocalculation, is finding an Katun 11 ending for the previous era.
-The previous era ends in 4-Ahau, and thus the Katun is Katun-4.
-Despite this, when the "Chilam Balam" (in Book 10) recounts events from before the start of the current era (before 3114 BC), they are listed as happening in Katun 11.
-The notion abviously is from the date in 747 BC, when the Long Count was instituted.
-See Appendix F, "The Chilam Balam Books."
+What does not work in this retrocalculation, is finding a Katun 11 ending for the previous era.
+The previous era ends in 4-Ahau, and thus the previous Katun is named Katun 4-Ahau.
+Despite this, when the Chilam Balam (in Book 10) recounts events from before the start of the current era (before 3147 BC, but thought to be 3114 BC), they are listed as happening in Katun 11.
+The notion obviously is from the time in 747 BC, when the Long Count was instituted as a Katun 11 had just ended.
+See the chapter "The Chilam Balam Books."

 A Person: 20 digits and toes (day names)